manasapala/multi-ami-multi-region-2/README.md

 # multi-ami-multi-region-2
-This version of build-phase custom-ami comes with some changes to the existing the parameter store variables,events and lambda functions.
+This version of build-phase custom-ami comes with some changes to the existing parameter store variables,events and lambda functions.
 Only config files(linux/windows) are stored in s3 bucket.
 Install.sh and Common-packer.json files are stored in github.

 Parameter store changes: